 Do the right thing for a change.

-Uh as we continue our coverage of the hearings today in our news roundup information overload hour.
+Glad you're with us as we continue our coverage of the hearings today in our news roundup information overload hour.

-Um look, the there's there's one overriding fact that none of these people on the left want to deal with.
+Look, there's one overriding fact that none of these people on the left want to deal with.

 No collusion, and there's no obstruction.

-And Bob Mueller emphasized that there was nothing in the four-page letter of the attorney general that was inaccurate or misleading.
+And Bob Mueller emphasized that there was nothing in the four-page letter of the Attorney General that was inaccurate or misleading.

-And the only thing that he it was concerned at all about was the media coverage of the Muller report when it was released before the redactions, and he asked the attorney general to work with the special counsel's team and expedite the process of redacting those things that needed to redact that needed redacting for specific categories.
+And he asked the Attorney General to work with the special counsel's team and expedite the process of redacting those things that needed to redact, that needed redacting for specific categories.

-What they're missing is the attorney general is pointing out, yeah, we're looking into how Hillary's investigation was handled.
+What they're missing is the Attorney General is pointing out, yeah, we're looking into how Hillary's investigation was handled.

 We're looking into FISA abuse.